I am new to online learning. Where can I get help?

 Who teaches online classes?

-At Humboldt State University, our geospatial classes are taught by our faculty, and you will generally interact with them in online forums and via e-mail.
+At Cal Poly Humboldt, our geospatial classes are taught by our faculty, and you will generally interact with them in online forums and via e-mail.
 Teaching assistants (TAs) will participate in grading and responding to questions posted by students.
 Learn more about the faculty here.

-How many HSU units are required for the certificate?
+How many Humboldt units are required for the certificate?